 We highly value our host countries, their citizens, and all international organisations advocating for the welfare of human beings.
 We are therefore fully committed to complying with national and international law as well as our anti-corruption policies at all times.

-Precious Woods employs more than 1 400 people in Brazil, Gabon, and Switzerland.
+Precious Woods employs around 1 500 people in Brazil, Gabon, and Switzerland.
 It goes without saying that we fully respect human rights as well as national and international labour and workers' rights in all our relations with our employees.
 Paying salaries above the national minimum wage, offering continuous training, and providing safety equipment for all employees are integral parts of our corporate social responsibility.
 To guarantee the well-being of our employees, we also comply with the ILO Code of Practice on Safety and Health in Forestry Work.

 When operating in remote areas, we ensure health care, food, residential housing construction, and cultural offerings for our employees and their families.